List of state highways in Louisiana (600–649): Louisiana Highway 645

+Louisiana Highway 645 (LA 645) runs 2.25 mi in Labadieville.

 Louisiana Highway 646

+Louisiana Highway 646 (LA 646) was a state highway that served Lafourche Parish.
+It spanned a total of 3.3 mi along French Plantation Road and Little Choupic Road west of Thibodaux, near the Lafourche-Assumption parish line.

 Louisiana Highway 647

 Louisiana Highway 647 (LA 647) ran 8.3 mi in a northwest to southeast direction from LA 20 in Chackbay (shown as Chegby on maps of the time) to Sanchez Road, a local road in an area known as Choctaw.

 LA 647 was an undivided two-lane highway for its entire length.

 Louisiana Highway 648

 Louisiana Highway 648 (LA 648) runs 2.34 mi in a southwest to northeast direction from LA 20 south of Thibodaux to LA 308 east of Thibodaux.

 LA 648 heads east from LA 20 on Percy Brown Road, crossing from Terrebonne Parish into Lafourche Parish.
 It immediately turns to the northeast and briefly passes through the southeast corner of Thibodaux.
 At the end of its route, LA 648 intersects LA 1, crosses a bridge over Bayou Lafourche, and terminates immediately afterward at LA 308, which follows the opposite bank.
 LA 648 is an undivided two-lane highway for its entire length.

 The entire above route appears on current La DOTD maps as LA 648 and is signed accordingly in the field; however, the departmental GIS and LRS systems still show most of the route under its former designation of LA 648 Spur.
 Prior to the 2000s, LA 648 turned northwest from Percy Brown Road onto Acadia Road in Thibodaux and headed back to a terminus at LA 20, existing as a short loop off of that highway.
 The remainder of Percy Brown Road running northeast to LA 308 was designated as LA 648 Spur, now absorbed by the main route.